mindspore-ai/docs/install/mindspore_cpu_mac_install_pip_en.md

 ## System Environment Information Confirmation

-- According to your Macbook configuration(click "About This Mac" to get chip/arch info),choose the right Python version based on following table:
+- According to the system and chip situation in the table below to determine the appropriate Python version, macOS version and chip information can be found by clicking on the Apple logo in the upper left corner of the desktop - > `About this mac`:

     |Chip|Architecture|macOS Version|Supported Python Version|
     |-|-|-|-|